dekema9924/LoginForm/README.md

 # LoginForm

 A full-stack login and register form using node js and MongoDB database. implemented password hashing for secure logins using bycrypt. planning on continuing this project to add cookies and sessions.
+Had a headache of problems trying to deploy it on render due to MongoDB connection issues but I finally pulled it off 🎉

 ## Installation
 Clone repository with the command git clone <url>